 Call Walker, Billingsley & Bair if Hurt in a Drunk Driving Accident

 If you were in a drunk driving accident in Des Moines that another party caused, the authorities will handle criminal charges against the driver.
-To recover compensation, though, you’ll need to file a personal injury lawsuit.
+However, to recover compensation you’ll need to file a personal injury lawsuit.
 Contact the attorneys at Walker, Billingsley & Bair for help filing your case and proving negligence and liability.
-To get started, call us now at 888-435-9886 or contact us online.
+To get started, call us now at (888) 435-9886 or contact us online.